 What is a Hoop House?

 A hoop house is essentially a DIY greenhouse that sits in your garden.
-It’s built using cattle fencing or PVC hoops that are wrapped in a plastic covering (or sometimes many layers of plastic).
+It’s built using cattle fencing or PVC hoops that are wrapped in a greenhouse plastic covering.

 You can build a hoop house or bean tunnel in a raised bed or as a row cover in your garden bed (as we show in this video), and by adding plastic sheeting you can extend your growing season to allow planting before temperatures warm-up and into the colder fall/winter months.
 You might be surprised to learn that there are cold-weather gardening methods to help you harvest food even in the winter.

 Materials Needed for a Bean Tunnel or DIY Hoop House

-- Metal fencing (such as hog fencing or cattle fencing, etc.) or PVC pipe
+- Metal fencing – such as hog or cattle fencing.

-- 6 mil, UV-protected greenhouse plastic – this isn’t needed for a simple bean tunnel, but if you’re using as a DIY hoop house – anything thinner will degrade in the sunlight and tear within a year or two.
+- 6 mil, UV-protected greenhouse plastic – this isn’t needed for a simple bean tunnel, but if you’re making a DIY hoop house, anything thinner than 6 mil. will degrade in the sunlight and tear within a year or two.
 It’s worth the investment for something that will last, and be sure you buy enough to cut out your doors!.

 Bean Tunnel/Hoop House Dimensions